Neuropathy Treatment

-Neuropathy, sometimes called peripheral neuropathy, is a condition in which one or more nerves are damaged, causing tingling, numbness, or weakness in the affected area.
-There are hundreds of kinds of neuropathies, affecting an area, a single nerve, or a type of nerve, so the symptoms experienced and affected areas vary widely.
-Most neuropathies begin in the hands or feet but can affect any part of the body.
+Neuropathy, or peripheral neuropathy, occurs when one or more nerves are damaged, often leading to tingling, numbness or weakness in the affected area.
+There are many types of neuropathies, each affecting different areas, nerves or types of nerves.
+Symptoms can vary, but neuropathies often start in the hands or feet and may spread to other areas of the body.

-Neuropathy can have some serious impacts, in the worst cases leading to permanent damage or amputation.
-It is important to have a physician find and treat the cause of any neuropathies to prevent the condition from worsening.
+Neuropathy can lead to severe complications, including permanent nerve damage or amputation.
+It’s important to see a physician to diagnose the underlying cause and prevent the condition from worsening.

-The symptoms of neuropathy depend on which nerves are damaged.
-For example, if sensory nerves are damaged, pain may be your primary symptom.
-But if a motor nerve is damaged, you may experience more muscle twitching.
-Possible symptoms of neuropathy include:
+Symptoms depend on which nerves are damaged.
+If sensory nerves are affected, pain may be the primary symptom.
+Damaged motor nerves may cause muscle twitching or weakness.
+Common symptoms include:

 • Tingling or numbness